-The best reef safe sunscreen to protect your skin and the ocean this summer
+The best reef-safe sunscreens to protect your skin and the ocean this summer

-Reef safe is the new buzzword in sun lotion, from the best facial sunscreen to SPF products used from top to toe.
+Reef-safe is the new buzzword in sun lotion, a claim held by many of the best facial sunscreens as well as products intended to be used from top to toe.
 Scientists warned of the potential link between sunscreen and coral reef deterioration several years ago.
-Since then, Hawaii has banned the sale of sunscreen containing coral-harming chemicals (more on those later), and you’re likely to spot the phrases reef safe and reef friendly on more and more bottles of SPF.
+Since then, Hawaii has banned the sale of sunscreen containing coral-harming chemicals (more on those later), and you’re likely to spot the phrases reef-safe and reef friendly on more and more bottles of SPF.

 The best reef-safe sunscreen, chosen by our beauty editor